Canonical colourings in random graphs: Canonical cliques in unbounded colourings of random graphs

 In this section, we present the prerequisites for the proof of Lemma~\ref{l:strictly-min}.
 The statements are written for arbitrary strictly balanced graphs $H$, although we shall only employ them for $H=K_\ell$.
 For a strictly balanced graph $H$ on at least three vertices, we can define its \emph{$2$-density} by

-and we note that $m_2(K_\ell) = (\ell+1)/2$ appears in the exponents of~$p=p(n)$ in the in the assumptions of the earlier statements in Sections~\ref{sec:introduction}--\ref{sec:rainbow}.
-Similarly, below we shall impose $p=p(n)\geq Cn^{-1/m_2(H)}$ for some sufficiently large constant $C$ for some strictly balanced graph $H$ on the vertex set $[\ell]$ for some $\l\geq 3$.
+and we note that $m_2(K_\ell) = (\ell+1)/2$ appears in the exponents of~$p=p(n)$ in the assumptions of the earlier statements in Sections~\ref{sec:introduction}--\ref{sec:rainbow}.
+Similarly, below we shall impose that, for a given strictly balanced graph $H$ on the vertex set $[\ell]$ (with $\ell \geq 3$) and a sufficiently large constant $C$, $p=p(n)\geq Cn^{-1/m_2(H)}$.

 For some (large) integer $n$, we shall work within the set of functions from $[n]^{(2)}$ to $\RR$, which naturally corresponds to the set of \emph{weighted graphs} on the vertex set $[n]$.
-Therefore, we often identify a graph $F$ on $[n]$ with the indicator function $\ind_F$ of its edge set and a dense model $\df$ for $F$ is a function $\df\colon [n]^{(2)} \to [0, 1]$, which is ``close'' to $p^{-1}\ind_F$ in terms of its distribution \nk{of} weighted edges and copies of $H$.
+Therefore, we often identify a graph $F$ on $[n]$ with the indicator function $\ind_F$ of its edge set and a dense model $\df$ for $F$ is a function $\df\colon [n]^{(2)} \to [0, 1]$, which is ``close'' to $p^{-1}\ind_F$ in terms of its distribution {of} weighted edges and copies of $H$.
 The definitions of edge counts and vertex degrees extend straightforwardly to functions $\ff\colon [n]^{(2)} \to \R$ and for that we set

 With this notation at hand we can define the \emph{cut-norm} by

 This norm allows us to compare the edge distributions of two weighted graphs on $[n]$.
 In fact, we will consider weighted graphs $\ff$ and $\df$ to be ``close,'' if $\cutnorm{\ff-\df}$ is ``small'' (see, e.g., Theorem~\ref{t:transference1}\,\ref{it:trans1-1} and Theorem~\ref{t:transference}\,\ref{it:transf-edgedist} below).
 Similarly, for a graph $H$ with vertex set $[\l]$ we define its homomorphism density in $\ff$ by